 This high cost means that fleur de sel shouldn't be used as an ordinary seasoning.
 Instead, think of fleur de sel as almost a garnish or condiment.
 A few crystals of fleur de sel sprinkled over a dish right before serving add a burst of flavor, visual appeal and even texture.

+Here's a 4.4 oz container of fleur de sel (about 125 grams) harvested in coastal parts of the south of France, near where the Rhone river meets the Mediterranean sea.
 This will set you back about $9, which is actually pretty reasonable as long as you understand that you're purchasing a flavorful and high-end garnish.
 You would not, for instance, want to use this product for salting your pasta water.

 Having obtained a stash of fleur de sel, you will want to use it carefully.
 For one thing, it is very delicate and will quickly dissolve, so it really should be added to a dish immediately before serving.
 You'll still taste it after it dissolves, but you won't see it or feel its distinctive texture.